Sprutocean/Audata/README.md

 # 🤝 CONTRIBUTING: how you can help us?
 First of all, you can contribute to our projects and tools here, on Github.
-We are tracking the activity around it aalll the time.
+We are tracking the activity around it all the time.
 Secondly, you can apply for a position in our team.
 If you can do something great for the future of audio science, why not to start right now?
 Thridly, you can start a project based on raw data we collect.
 Lastly, you can just contact us to provide any kind of assistance you ar eeager to provide.
 You are welcome!